Burtonium/token-dashboard/apps/real-tracker/README.md

 # Token Transfers

-This squid captures all `Transfer(address,address,uint256)` events emitted by the REAL token contract and keeps up with network updates [in real time](https://docs.subsquid.io/basics/unfinalized-blocks/).
+This squid captures all `Transfer(address,address,uint256)` events emitted by the REAL token contract and the sREAL staked token contract, and keeps up with network updates [in real time](https://docs.subsquid.io/basics/unfinalized-blocks/).
 See more examples of requesting data with squids on the [showcase page](https://docs.subsquid.io/evm-indexing/configuration/showcase) of Subsquid documentation.
+This squid then subsquently notifies the realbet.io API about the new rakeback values.

 Dependencies: Node.js, Docker.